 Are you missing multiple teeth?
 Maybe you have lost an upper or lower arch of teeth.
-Dr. Ned Greenberg can restore your smile using dentures in Middle River, Maryland.
-Full or partial dentures help revitalize patient’s smiles and help improve the balance of their bite.
+Dr. Ned Greenberg can restore your smile using dentures in Baltimore, MD.
+Full or partial dentures help revitalize patients’ smiles and help improve the balance of their bites.
 But why should you replace your missing teeth, and what are your options for denture treatment?
 Learn more about the benefits of restoring lost teeth as well as full and partial dentures below:

 Replacing Missing Teeth